GearHost/Docs/docs/how-to-publish-your-app-from-visual-studio.md

 Click on your Cloudsite's name and select the **Publish** menu.

 Click on the Visual Studio icon to download your publishing file.
-Now that you have your publishing file, go back to Visual Studio.
+Now that you have your publishing file go back to Visual Studio.

 <img src="https://raw.githubusercontent.com/GearHost/docs/master/Images/vstudio.PNG"/>